 Now focused solely on the written word, Hell recently published the excellent memoir ‘I Dreamed I Was a Very Clean Tramp.’

 Then: The other H.R. — not the muscle-bound Black Flag frontman but the singer for Bad Brains — helped invent hardcore as we know it.

-Bad Brains returned last year with ‘Into the Future.’
+Bad Brains returned in 2012 with ‘Into the Future.’
 Despite the forward-looking title, they’re still mixing punk and dub like they did back in the day.

 It appears that you already have an account created within our VIP network of sites on .
 To keep your points and personal information safe, we need to verify that it's really you.
 To activate your account, please confirm your password.
 When you have confirmed your password, you will be able to log in through Facebook on both sites.

 *Please note that your points, prizes and activities will not be shared between programs within our VIP network.

 Welcome back to Diffuser.fm